-TENAA, the Chinese body responsible for issuing smartphone certifications before their sale, has verified a new device: the Lenovo 2 A7-30TC, a phablet da 7 inches that the Chinese company, after having completed the acquisition of Motorola, would seem to want to launch shortly on the market.
+TENAA, the Chinese body responsible for issuing certifications for smartphones before they are put on sale, has verified a new device: the Lenovo 2 A7-30TC, a phablet da 7 inches that the Chinese company, after having completed the acquisition of Motorola, would seem to want to launch on the market soon.

 What intrigues is the fact that this Lenovo 2 A7-30TC is defined as a "smartphone from 7 inches", despite being tablet-sized.